geleto/cascador-ai/README.md

   // With a one-off prompt and context const result = await renderer('Hi {{ name }}', { name: 'World' });
   ```
   One-off inputs specified in a call argument are compiled each time they're used, while inputs defined during renderer creation are precompiled for better performance.
-[See Callable Objects](#callable-objects)
+[See Callable Render Objects](#callable-render-objects)

 - **Nested in Scripts and Templates**: Drop renderers into your `context` to use them within other scripts or templates, chaining tasks effortlessly:
   ```typescript